Compare results

 distribution on your plastic part.

-Notice that the global freeze time for conformal cooling is 20% shorter compared to conventional cooling.
+Notice that the global freeze time for conformal cooling is 20% shorter compared to conventional cooling. -

 -

-Surface to display the surface temperature distribution on the
+Temperature to display the temperature distribution

-plastic part.
+on the plastic part.

 The temperature results show that the conformal cooling channels, designed to follow the plastic part’s geometry, improve heat dissipation inside the mouse shell cavity.
-This leads to a more uniform temperature distribution compared to conventional cooling, significantly reducing the risk of part warpage and ensuring better part quality.
+This leads to a more uniform temperature distribution compared to conventional cooling, significantly reducing the risk of part warpage and ensuring better part quality. -

 By using the conformal cooling design, you can achieve a 20% shorter cooling time, a more uniform temperature distribution, and reduced overheating in critical areas.
 By redirecting the flow to areas requiring more cooling, the conformal cooling leads to a better part quality and shorter cycle times, helping you optimize your molding process.